amitu/amitu.github.com/_posts/2012-11-02-my-first-day-on-standing-desk.md

 tiredness, but my neck and back feels great.
 I moved around a lot, walking away as soon as I start thinking, and coming back to laptop when I decide I have to read/write something.

+I am happy with it so far and am going to spend more days on this setup.